Esther125/git-practice/week-04/README.md

 ### B.7 What is a Security Group?
 What is its purpose?
 Are there any guidelines for setting it up?

+A Security Group acts as a **virtual firewall** that filters inbound and outbound traffic at the instance level.
+You can add rules to each security group that **allow specific ranges of IPs and ports** to reach its associated instances.
+The purpose of a Security Group is to **control access** to an instance from external networks, ensuring that only authorized traffic can access or leave the instance.
+(By default, if the inbound traffic can access the instance, the outbound should be allowed, too.)

+In the lab, we set inbound rules for ports 22 and 80, which means allowing traffic on these ports.

+By opening port 80, the instance can serve web pages or run web-based applications via HTTP connections.
+By opening port 22, we enable SSH connections, allowing secure remote management of the instance.

 ### B.8 What is sudo?
 Why do you sometimes need to add sudo, and other times you do not?

 `sudo` stands for "superuser do."
 It allows you to execute commands with **administrative privileges**.